masternodes/vps/README.md

 ./install.sh -p phore -c 3
 ```

-If you have masternode private key,
+If you already have your masternode private keys, you can add them as shown below:

 ```bash
 git clone https://github.com/phoreproject/vps.git && cd vps
 ./install.sh -p phore -c 3 --key **PRIVATE KEY 01** --key2 **PRIVATE KEY 02** --key3 **PRIVATE KEY 03**
 ```
-You can skip below "Configure masternode configuration files".
-Because above command inputs masternode private key to masternode configuration files.
+Using this command, you can skip the step for "Configure masternode configuration files", because the command above adds the masternode private keys to the masternode configuration files.

 If you are upgrading your masternode(s) to a new release, you can add a -u parameter: